 Applications to the Yeates School of Graduate Studies (YSGS) at Ryerson University are considered on a continual basis as soon as complete applications are received.
 The Graduate School will continue to accept applications until the program is closed and is no longer accepting applications.
 Please refer to the deadlines posted on the Graduate School’s website.
 If you have any questions on the application process to the Graduate School, please reach out to email@example.com.

-All students are encouraged to submit their application as soon as possible and in advance of the following deadlines: Graduate School accepts applications.
+All students are encouraged to submit their application as soon as possible and in advance of the following deadlines.
 Applicants are required to submit an online application as well as an extensive application package that among others includes but is not limited to a CV, letter of intent, transcripts, English proficiency tests, recommendation letters, and sample work (if applicable).
 Please refer to the document checklist provided by the Graduate School for detailed information on the requirements for the program you are interested in.
 Please note that an application is not processed until the application fee has been received by the University.

 Students who voluntarily withdrew from a graduate program at Ryerson University in good academic standing may be considered for re-admission, but readmission is not guaranteed.
 As a condition for re-admission, additional course work or other academic work may be required.

 If a student withdraws when the only outstanding program requirement is the capstone requirement (thesis, dissertation, project, MRP, etc.) and then wishes to re-enter the program, they may be required to pay fees for the terms during which they were absent.

 Generally decisions will be made by programs starting in January and will be ongoing until programs are filled.
 Each applicant should receive an automatic e-mail acknowledging their on-line application and giving them instructions on how to create a RAMSS account to check the status of the submission of their application materials.

-Acknowledgement emails are sent within 2-3 business days from the time you submit your application payment so if you don’t receive this information check your junk mail or Spam so if it’s been diverted.
+Acknowledgement emails are sent within 2-3 business days from the time you submit your application payment so if you don’t receive this information check your Junk mail or Spam.